-- 4.4.8.
+- 4.4.7.
 You must keep records according to paragraphs a. and b. of this condition.
-If you are required to (or elect to) continuously monitor Hg and/or HCl and/or HF emissions, you must also keep the records required under appendix A and/or appendix B to 40 CFR 63 Subpart UUUUU. - a.
-A copy of each notification and report that you submitted to comply with this subpart, including all documentation supporting any Initial Notification or Notification of Compliance Status or semiannual compliance report that you submitted, according to the requirements in §63.10(b)(2)(xiv). - b.
+If you are required to (or elect to) continuously monitor Hg and/or HCl and/or HF and/or PM emissions, you must keep the records required under appendix A and/or appendix B and/or appendix C and/or appendix D to 40 CFR 63 Subpart UUUUU.
+If you elect to conduct periodic (e.g., quarterly or annual) performance stack tests, then, for each test completed on or after January 1, 2024, you must keep records of the applicable data elements under 40 CFR §63.7(g).
+You must also keep records of all data elements and other information in appendix E to this subpart that apply to your compliance strategy. - a.
+In accordance with 40 CFR §63.10(b)(2)(xiv), a copy of each notification or report that you submit to comply with 40 CFR 63 Subpart UUUUU.
+You must also keep records of all supporting documentation for the initial Notifications of Compliance Status, semiannual compliance reports, or quarterly compliance reports that you submit.

+b.
 Records of performance stack tests, fuel analyses, or other compliance demonstrations and performance evaluations, as required in §63.10(b)(2)(viii).